praveek/launch.en/help/launch-reference/publishing/environments.md

 ### Embed code {#embed-code}

-An embed code is a `<script>` tag that must be placed in the `<head>` sections of your website pages in order to load and execute the code you build in Launch.
-Each environment configuration automatically generates its own embed code, so you only need to copy and paste it into your site on the pages where you want Launch to run.
+An embed code is a `<script>` tag that must be placed in the `<head>` sections of your website pages in order to load and execute the code you build in [!DNL Platform Launch].
+Each environment configuration automatically generates its own embed code, so you only need to copy and paste it into your site on the pages where you want [!DNL Platform Launch] to run.

 When you view the installation instructions, you can choose to have the script load the library files synchronously or asynchronously.
-This setting is not persistent and does not reflect how you actually have implemented Launch on your site.
+This setting is not persistent and does not reflect how you actually have implemented [!DNL Platform Launch] on your site.
 Rather, it is only meant to show the appropriate way to install the environment.

 >[!WARNING]
 >
->Depending on the contents of your Launch library, the behavior of your rules and other elements can change between synchronous and asynchronous deployment.
+>Depending on the contents of your [!DNL Platform Launch] library, the behavior of your rules and other elements can change between synchronous and asynchronous deployment.
 It is therefore important to thoroughly test any changes you make.

+#### Asynchronous deployment

+Asynchronous deployment allows the browser to continue loading the rest of the page while the library is being retrieved.
+There is only one embed code when using this setting, which must be placed in the document `<head>`.

+For more information on this setting, see the guide on [asynchronous deployment](../client-side-information/asynchronous-deployment.md).

 #### Synchronous deployment

-When the browser reads an embed code using synchronous deployment, it retrieves the Launch library and executes it before continuing to load the page.
+When the browser reads an embed code using synchronous deployment, it retrieves the [!DNL Platform Launch] library and executes it before continuing to load the page.
 This is also how [Dynamic Tag Management (DTM)](https://docs.adobe.com/content/help/en/dtm/using/dtm-home.html) works.

 Synchronous embed codes consist of two `<script>` tags that must be placed within the HTML of your website.
 One `<script>` tag must be placed in the document `<head>`, while the other must be placed just before the closing `</body>` tag.

-#### Asynchronous deployment

-Asynchronous deployment allows the browser to continue loading the rest of the page while the library is being retrieved.
-There is only one embed code when using this setting, which must be placed in the document `<head>`.

-For more information on this setting, see the guide on [asynchronous deployment](../client-side-information/asynchronous-deployment.md).

 #### Embed code updates